15 Best Things To Do In Japan: What To Do For Fun In Japan

 The cherry blossoms are very photogenic and you can see them at a lot of Japan’s famous sights like Himeji Castle, Mount Fuji, and others.

 The exact dates for this depend on the year and which part of the country you’re in, but generally the best viewing is in the last week of March.
+It’s a must do activity!

-9. Feed The Deer At Nara Park
+10. Feed The Deer At Nara Park

 The Nara Deer Park is famous for having hundreds of friendly deer you can feed and take pictures with.
 The semi-wild deer roam around the park freely and interacting with them can be lots of fun.

 Also scattered around the 1,600-acre park are a bunch of old temples and shrines from hundreds of years ago, when Nara was the ancient capital of Japan.
+It’s one of the best things to do in Japan.

-It’s easy to visit the Nara Park on a day trip from Osaka or Kyoto since they’re just a 30-60 minute train ride apart!
+You can easily visit the Nara Park on a day trip from Osaka or Kyoto since they’re just a 30-60 minute train ride apart!

 Read More: Nara Deer Park

-10. Meet The Japanese Snow Monkeys
+11. Meet The Japanese Snow Monkeys

 One of the best winter day trips you can do from Tokyo is to visit the Snow Monkey Park near Nagano.